Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-Now, $\Gamma_N$ acts on $A_1$ faithfully, properly discontinuously, and freely on an annulus $A_1$ and fixing the two ends of $A_1$.
-This implies that $\Gamma_N$ is virtually infinite-cyclic.
-The existence of $g$ implies that the $h_J(\Gamma_N)$ fixes the unique point $\dev_J(x)$ corresponding to one of the end.
+Since $\Gamma_N$ acts faithfully, properly discontinuously, and freely on an annulus $A_1$, $\Gamma_N$ is virtually infinite-cyclic.
+The existence of $g$ shows that the $h_h(\Gamma_N)$ fixes the unique point $\dev_h(x)$ corresponding to one of the ends.
+This proves the fourth item.